 Literacy and Education Advancement

-We place a high importance on education with the aim of breaking down the education-based poverty trap in this community and ultimately contributing to better opportunities at future employment.
-This is done by providing tutors for literacy classes at various primary schools as well as tutoring after school.
+We place a highly value education, with the aim of breaking down the education-based poverty trap in this community.
+We aim to create better opportunities for future employment.
+This is done by providing tutors at various primary schools who tutor during and after school hours.

 Wordworks and Paired Reading